 So now, they're allowing their customers to snap a quick picture of any piece of clothing or pattern that they like and find a similar piece from their inventories on their apps.

-AI-powered image recognition technology is getting stronger by the day.
+AI-powered image recognition technology is one of the most popular personalization trends that is getting stronger by the day.
 Allowing customers to search for images spares them the effort of putting their thoughts into words.

 And of course, less effort= better experience.